tewha/iOS-Subscripting/README.md

 Headers to provide subscripting support.
 The implementations are provided by libarclite.

+This is an interim solution to subscripting; it will almost certainly not be necessary when the iOS 6 SDK is released (even for building to iOS 5).

 ## Usage ##
 1. Add header to your project.
 2. #import it.